brainflow-dev/brainflow/docs/SupportedBoards.rst

 Muse
 ------

 Muse startup commands can be selected with :code:`BrainFlowInputParams.other_info`.
 Use a shorthand such as :code:`p21` or a key-value form such as :code:`preset=p21`.
-If :code:`other_info` is empty, BrainFlow uses the default command listed in the device section. :code:`low_latency` is only supported for MuseS Anthena.
+If :code:`other_info` is empty, BrainFlow uses the default command listed in the device section. :code:`low_latency` is only supported for MuseS Athena.

 Muse S